Gibranium/Gibranium.github.io/README.md

 This repo hosts my portfolio at **[gibranium.github.io](https://gibranium.github.io)**.

-I'm a data analyst at **Math&Sport**, supporting **DAZN Italy**'s editorial team.
+I'm a data analyst at **Math&Sport**, where we support **DAZN Italy** and other stakeholders.
 On the side I write **[The Cutback](https://the-cutback.beehiiv.com/)**, where I publish recruitment-style research — transfer corridor analysis, player profiling, and metrics built from event data — with every methodology open for inspection.

 I haven't worked inside a recruitment department yet, so I've been building one in public.
 Everything below is the evidence.